FGDATA/IDG-A33X/README.md

 - Charlie Schwehm (Wecsje)
 - J Maverick 16

-Present pack includes the following Airbus variants:
+Present pack includes the following Airbus A330 Family variants:
 - A330-203
 - A330-223
 - A330-243